Are you looking for kid friendly vineyards on Long Island? Whether you’re local or visiting, don’t miss our world class North Fork wine country?

 - Jason’s Vineyard is located at 1785 Main Rd, Jamesport, NY 11947

-Pugliese is a kid friendly vineyard that aims to be a unique alternative to some of the typical Long Island wineries with large tasting rooms.
+Pugliese is a family friendly vineyard that aims to be a unique alternative to some of the typical Long Island wineries with large tasting rooms.
 You’ll often find the owner in the small tasting room or hand painting wine glasses for her gift shop.

 Outside, children especially will love the picnic tables or walking around the lake.